Sapa, Vietnam Guide

 Sapa Museum

-Learn about the history and culture of the ethnic minority groups in the Sapa region at the Sapa Museum.
-View exhibits on traditional clothing, tools, and customs.
-It's a great way to gain a deeper understanding of the local people.
-Allow at least an hour for your visit.
+Learn about the history, culture, and traditions of the ethnic minority groups in the Sapa region at the Sapa Museum.
+Explore the exhibits, which showcase traditional clothing, tools, and artifacts.
+It's a great place to gain a deeper understanding of the local culture.

 Coc Ly Market